-Nestled in the mountains of the American West, Denver has a lot to offer.
-For outdoor enthusiasts, Denver is a dream destination.
+Nestled in the Rocky mountains in the American Southwest, Denver has a lot to offer.
+For skiers and other outdoor enthusiasts, Denver is a dream destination.
 And if you enjoy physical training and sports, working out at Denver’s mile-high elevation will give you an edge.
 Rent prices in Denver are also lower than most other major cities in the U.S. But is living in this wintry paradise an affordable venture?
 Prices have risen steadily over the past several years so we analyze where the cost of living is at today.
 If you’re considering a big move you may want to first work with a financial advisor who can help get your finances in order.

 Between 2000 and 2018, Denver homes appreciated by 127.67%, according to NeighborhoodScout.
 That makes it one of the most positive-trending housing markets in the country.
 In fact, the average home price increased by 17.2% in 2021 but 2022 has shown signs of a little bit of a slowdown as the economy as a whole struggles.

 Because of this stark growth, the values of homes in Denver have become somewhat out of reach of the typical homebuyer.
 As of the end of 2018, National Association of Realtors data shows the median sales price of a single-family home in the Denver metro areaa is $438,300.
 As a reference, this is surprisingly higher than even New York City ($403,900) and Washington, D.C. ($417,400).

 If you have your sights set on buying a home in Denver, you may want to look into what kind of house you can afford.
 Once you do this, try evaluating what your mortgage payments could look like via our Colorado mortgage calculator.